webix-hub/docs/data/file_manager/configuration.md

 On clicking any menu item, Filemanager method defined by `action.method` or `action.id` is called.

-In the snippet above, Filemanager api/ui.filemanager_download.md is called.
+In the above snippet, Filemanager api/ui.filemanager_download.md is called.
 If there isn't any method in Filemanager to match id or method of your custom item, you will need to add it to the component prototype.

+**Setting a click handler for the new action**

 It is possible to set a click handler for the added action using api/mouseevents_onitemclick_event.md event handler: